Welding Rod Costs: Pricing Guide, Types & Budget Options

 What Safety Gear Do I Need When Welding?

-You need essential protective equipment for welding safety, including a welding helmet, gloves, long sleeves, and appropriate footwear.
-These items shield you from sparks, UV radiation, and harmful fumes, ensuring a safer working environment.
+You need a welding helmet, gloves, long sleeves, and proper footwear.
+These protect you from sparks, UV rays, and fumes so you stay safe.

 How Long Do Welding Rods Last?